Different Types Of Fume Hoods

 Portable fume hoods are also known as recirculating range hoods.
 They are ductless, which means that they operate off of a carbon filter system.

 These hoods are cheaper, easier to install, mobile, and use less energy.
 The installation process requires no ductwork or wall penetration.
 They’re usually smaller or on wheels, so you’re able to move them to different areas of your lab.
-If energy-usage is important, these are eco-friendly when compared to the energy usage of full-sized fume hoods.
+If energy usage is important, these are eco-friendly when compared to the energy usage of full-sized fume hoods.

 portable fume hood

 While portable fume hoods may seem like an easier option, there are a few disadvantages to this model.
-The method in which toxins filter out can put workers at a higher risk of exposure.
+The method by which toxins filter out can put workers at a higher risk of exposure.
 Filters also need regular maintenance.

 Portable fume hoods are ideal if you work with less than 10 chemicals or small amounts of chemicals.
 The chemicals also need to be able to filter through the carbon.